Vodka Cocktails – the 20 best vodka based cocktails

 With: Vodka, gin, Lillet Blanc, Becherovka liqueur, pomegranate syrup and tonic water

 We say: Martini in style but with the hard edges smoothed and a hint of eastern spice added.

 We say: The name refers to both the use of Byrrh (prounounced beer) and sake (which is brewed).
 To be a true 'Martini' a cocktail should have both gin and vermouth - we tried gin but vodka worked so much better.
 Byrrh doesn't qualify as a vermouth as while an aromatised wine it lacks wormwood - an omission made up for in this drink with a dash of absinthe.

 With: Vodka, pear juice, apple juice, lemon juice, sugar syrup and orange bitters

-We say: Created in 2000 by Ian Baldwin at the GE Club, London, this is a drink we remember from the early days of CLASS magazine.
+We say: Created in 2000 by Ian Baldwin at the GE Club, London.
 In London's cockney rhyming slang 'apples and pears' means stairs.
 Thus this tasty cocktail is appropriately named.

 With: Vodka and port

 We say: A dry vodka cocktail with wine-like notes with a tasty garnish.